DocNR/POWR/docs/archive/coding_style.md

+> **ARCHIVED DOCUMENT**: This document is outdated and kept for historical reference only.
+Please refer to [POWR App Coding Style Guide](../guides/coding_style.md) for up-to-date information.

 ## **Overview**

 This guide is written in the spirit of [Google Style Guides](https://github.com/google/styleguide), especially the most well written ones like for [Obj-C](https://github.com/google/styleguide/blob/gh-pages/objcguide.md).